 Dozens of old plantation bungalows have been converted into guesthouses throughout the tea growing areas, offering tea focused experiences or just a place to relax in truly stunning locations.
-Some of our favourites include Tea Trails, Mas Villa, Kahanda Kanda, Koslanda and 98 Acres.
+Some of our favourites include Tea Trails, Kahanda Kanda, Rosyth Estate, Nine Skies and Camellia Hills.

-Until recently the level of accommodation in the National Parks was very basic, however we can now offer luxury lodges, like Chena Huts and glamping experiences like Leopard Safaris, from which to base yourself and go in search of the elusive leopard.
+Until recently the level of accommodation in the National Parks was very basic, however we can now offer luxury lodges, like Chena Huts, Wild Coast, Gal Oya Lodge, and glamping experiences like Leopard Safaris by KK Collection, from which to base yourself and go in search of the elusive leopard.

-There are 8 UNESCO sites in Sri Lanka and in order to gain access to be best of these, we suggest spending 3-4 days in the Cultural Triangle as well as Galle Fort where there are many boutique hotels with plenty of character, such as Ulagalla, Kandy House and Amangalla.
+There are 8 UNESCO sites in Sri Lanka and in order to gain access to be best of these, we suggest spending 3-4 days in the Cultural Triangle as well as visiting Kandy and Galle Fort where there are many boutique hotels with plenty of character, such as Ulagalla, Kandy House, Fort Bazaar and Amangalla.

 It is difficult to know where to start when selecting a beach hotel, as there are so many to choose from.
-There are luxurious options like Amanwella and Cape Weligama or boutique hotels such as Why House and Aditya as well as a plethora of private villas.
+There are luxurious options like Amanwella and Cape Weligama or boutique hotels such as The Last House, KK Beach, Kayaam, Aditya and Ahu Bay as well as a plethora of private villas.

 Delve into the colonial backstreets of Colombo and Galle with a resident guide who can show you the way on foot and point out some of Geoffrey Bawa’s famous architecture.
-Whilst in the tea plantations accompany one of our trekking guides through Horton Plains National Park or join a sunrise pilgrimage up Adam’s Peak (2,243m).
-We can also arrange walks around tea plantations and tea factories to help you understand the process.
+Whilst in the tea plantations accompany one of our trekking guides through Horton Plains National Park or take a sunrise pilgrimage up Adam’s Peak (2,243m).
+We can also arrange itineraries to explore parts of the Pekoe Trail.

 Wildlife is abundant in Sri Lanka, particularly in the National Parks.
-Yala has one of the highest leopard densities in the world and here you can also find wild boar, jackals, elephant and crocodiles.
+Yala has one of the highest leopard densities in the world and here you can also find wild boar, sloth bear, elephant, and crocodile.
 The parks are not as well run as in Africa and can get very overcrowded.
 Wilpattu National Park is more remote with simple tented accommodation, whilst Minneriya National Park is easily accessible from Pollonaruwa where you can spot large elephant herds.
 It is also possible to go whale watching from Trincomalee or Mirissa in a private boat to find blue and sperm whales.

 Sri Lankan food is full of fresh spices grown locally and incorporated into various cooking techniques.
 Wix Squared can arrange home cooking classes, authentic village lunches and fine-dining degustation dinners in secret locations.
 We can also organise street food tasting tours in Galle, Sinhalese cooking demonstrations in the highlands, tea-tasting sessions on a tea plantation and a 4-course cinnamon infused meal on a cinnamon plantation.